aio-libs/aiohttp-session/docs/reference.rst

       .. note::

-         Keys and values of session data must be pickleable.
-This means, typically, that they are instances of basic types of objects, such as strings, lists, dictionaries, tuples, integers, etc. If you place an object in a session data key or value that is not pickleable, an error will be raised when the session is serialized.
+         Keys and values of session data must be JSON serializable when using one of the included storage backends.
+This means, typically, that they are instances of basic types of objects, such as strings, lists, dictionaries, tuples, integers, etc. If you place an object in a session data key or value that is not JSON serializable, an error will be raised when the session is serialized.

          If you place a mutable value (for example, a list or a dictionary) in a session object, and you subsequently mutate